Skip to main content

 The YouTube Lexicon

-Words that trigger bot flags vs. words that pass the sentiment check.
+Words that trigger automated flags vs. words that pass the compliance check.

 Banned / Risky Phrasing